Pre-Purchase Horse Evaluations

 Pre-Purchase exams consist of five main steps:

-- A standing evaluation of the entire horse, including the heart, lungs, eyes, gastrointestinal tract, musculoskeletal system, and overall body condition.
+- Comprehensive standing evaluation of the entire horse, including the heart, lungs, eyes, gastrointestinal tract, musculoskeletal system, and overall body condition.

-- A moving exam where the horse is observed on soft and hard footing, and if possible, under saddle.
+- Movement evaluation where the horse is observed at the walk and trot on both soft and hard footing.